vitalych/gfast-sfp/README.md

 packets with type 0x6120.
 The format is not documented anywhere but can be recovered fairly easily from the ``libmetanoia.so`` library in the router's firmware.

+I have got some inspiration from [3], a Golang implementation.

 Notes

 - This is work in progress.
-- The current version appears to load the firmware, but the module seems stuck at the end of the upload.
-- I tried it on both Mellanox Connect X3 card, the TPLink MC220L media converter, and the Edge Router 4.
-None of them work so far.
-- The Mellanox driver on Linux prints the following error when invoking ``ethtool -m`` right after loading the firmware:
-  ``MLX4_CMD_MAD_IFC Get Module ID attr(ff60) port(2) i2c_addr(50) offset(0) size(1): Response Mad Status(91c) - I2C bus is constantly busy``
+The initial prototype works on Debian 12 using the TPLink MC220L media converter.
 - The MT5321 module can be reset using the TX_Disable pin of the SFP module.
 I have no idea how to access that pin from stock Linux using any of the hardware I have.
 I wonder if this requires a special board, like the one ISPs have in their routers.